bibekkabi/Prototype_analyzerwithApron/00README.txt

 - an SVG viewer (for the graphical output)
   (your browser can probably do it)

+Tested on:

-Tested on a 64-bit Linux intel Dell laptop (Gentoo distribution).
+1. 64-bit Linux intel Dell laptop (Gentoo distribution)
+2. 64-bit Linux Intel(R) Core(TM) i7-4710MQ CPU HP ZBook 17 G2 (G6Z41AV) laptop

 3) Compilation